internetarchive/dweb-mirror/INSTALLATION-osx.md

 You can safely delete any of the crawled material and it will be re-fetched if needed.

 ### 6. IPFS (optional)
-Install IPFS, there are several strategies in install_ipfs.sh that cover machines tested already. but it might need editing if you have an odd combinations.
+Install IPFS, there are several strategies in install_ipfs.sh that should at least cover your Mac, but it might need editing if you have an odd combinations.
 ```
 cd <wherever>/dweb-mirror